Josh Bell Player Props: Marlins vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.1 K/9, the ninth-best in MLB.
+- The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks eighth in MLB.

-- The Astros have the third-ranked team ERA among all league pitching staffs (3.77).
+- The Astros have a 3.77 team ERA that ranks third across all league pitching staffs.

-- His most recent appearance came on Tuesday against the Baltimore Orioles, when the left-hander went seven innings, surrendering six earned runs while giving up eight hits.
+- The right-hander's last time out was on Wednesday against the Baltimore Orioles, when he threw five innings, surrendering two earned runs while allowing four hits.

+- In 22 games this season, the 26-year-old has put up an ERA of 4.36, with 8.4 strikeouts per nine innings.
+Opponents are hitting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.